Master of Business Administration

 - Online classes are taught for a 6 week period of concentrated study.
 There are two blocks each semester of online courses.
 Students interact with highly qualified instructors who facilitate class participation to gain strategic insight to today’s business applications.
 The MBA degree can be earned through complete online instruction.

-Choose to fill out an E-brochure to receive a downloadable PDF of customized information and/or fill out the form below to receive info on our program in the mail.
-You will receive our current graduate catalog, brochures, and application.
+Fill out the form below to receive information on our program in the mail.
+You will receive our current brochures and application.

 Code of Conduct